apache/spark/docs/structured-streaming-kafka-integration.md

   .option("topic", "topic1")
   .start()

-// Write key-value data from a DataFrame to Kafka using a topic specified in the data val ds = df
+// Write key-value data from a DataFrame to Kafka using the topic specified in the data val ds = df
   .selectExpr("topic", "CAST(key AS STRING)", "CAST(value AS STRING)")
   .writeStream
   .format("kafka")
   .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
   .start()

+// Write key-value data from a DataFrame to Kafka using the topic specified in the path option val ds = df
+  .selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)")
+  .writeStream
+  .format("kafka")
+  .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
+  .start("topic2")

 {% endhighlight %}
 </div>
 <div data-lang="java" markdown="1">
 {% highlight java %}

-// Write key-value data from a DataFrame to a specific Kafka topic specified in an option StreamingQuery ds = df
+// Write key-value data from a DataFrame to Kafka using the topic specified in the topic option StreamingQuery ds = df
   .selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)")
   .writeStream()